muhazziz/DSA/README.md

 1. Run the program.
 2. The program will display the predefined names in the queue and then terminate.

+Animal Inspection Queue (`queueAnimalInspection.cpp`)

+This program manages a queue for animal inspections.
+Users can add animals with detailed information (name, type, age, owner name, and condition) to the queue, remove them after inspection, view the next animal to be inspected, and display all animals in the queue.

+Features:

+- Add animals with detailed information to the queue.
+- Remove animals from the queue after inspection.
+- View the next animal to be inspected.
+- Display all animals in the queue.

+Usage:
+1. Run the program.
+2. Use the menu to add animals, remove them after inspection, view the next animal, or display all animals.
+3. The program continues to prompt for actions until the user chooses to exit.

 Compilation and Execution

 Dynamic Queue